dfki-ric-underactuated-lab/torque_limited_simple_pendulum/README.md

     </tr>
 </table>

-## Safety Notes #

-* Brushless motors can be very powerful, moving with tremendous force and speed.
-Always limit the range of motion, power, force and speed using configurable parameters, current limited supplies, and mechanical design.

-* Stay away from the plane in which pendulum is swinging.

-* Make sure you have access to emergency stop while doing experiments.
-Be extra careful while operating in pure torque control loop.

 ## Implemented Controllers for the Swing Up #
 **Closed Loop**
 * Proportional-Derivative Controller (PD): precomputed trajectory, not optimal